A class of singular control problems with tipping points: Optimal Resource Extraction

-for some positive constants $K,C_1,C_2$.
-The first inequality follows from the Burkholder-Davis-Gundy inequality (see \cite{KaratzasShreve} page 166).
-The second inequality holds because $\sigma$ is Lipschitz over $(0, \infty)$.
-The last inequality follows from \cite{KaratzasShreve}, inequality (3.18) page 306.
-Using the same arguments, there exists positive constants $K,C_3$ such that
+for some positive constants $K$, $C_1$, and $C_2$, where the first inequality follows from the Burkholder--Davis--Gundy inequalities (\cite[Chapter 3, \S3, Theorem 3.28]{KaratzasShreve}), the second inequality follows from $\sigma$ being Lipschitz on $(0, \infty)$, and the third inequality follows from \cite[Chapter 5, \S3, Problem 3.15]{KaratzasShreve}.
+Last, and similarly,